 Safer cure for doggy diarrhea:

-Want to avoid the risks and side effects of Imodium?
-This probiotic for dogs provides fast, effective relief from diarrhea while also improving overall digestive health!
+Want to treat your dog’s diarrhea while avoiding the risks of Imodium?
+This probiotic for dogs provides fast, effective relief from diarrhea while also improving overall digestive health at the same time!

 Note: Even though the medicine can be purchased over-the-counter it may not be suitable for all dogs.
 You should always talk to your vet before giving your dog any product containing loperamide.

 The medicine can be given in two ways, either by pouring the liquid onto your dog’s food or by having them swallow the caplets or EZ Chews.
 The meals you feed when treating diarrhea should be bland, consisting of three cups of plain rice and boiled chicken or boiled beefburgers.
 It’s best to not continue treatment beyond 5 consecutive days and to contact a vet if symptoms haven’t improved after 48 hours.

 Imodium A-D contains 1 mg of loperamide for every 7.5 mL of liquid and can be given to dogs at a dosage of 0.3 – 0.6 mL/lb twice to three times daily.
 If you’re using a generic medicine the amount of liquid you need to give per dose could be different, be sure to check the concentration and ask a vet for assistance.
 When it comes to treating larger dogs we advise using tablets (if possible) to avoid having to give them large amounts of liquid which they tend to hate the taste of.

 A-D Caplets and EZ Chews

 If you decide to use the EZ Chews or A-D caplets you should give your dog one 2 mg caplet or chew for every 25 – 50 lbs they weigh two to three times per day.